 • 1985-Illinois State Museum examined a flood-plain exposure on the south shore of the Illinois River across from the west end of Plum Island.

 • 1988 and 1989-Dickson Mounds Museum conducted a survey along the river a short distance west of Starved Rock.

-• 1990-Northem Illinois University conducted a survey of the Hotel Plaza.
+• 1990-Northern Illinois University conducted a survey of the Hotel Plaza.

 • 1991-Ken Tankersly and Ham-Sullivan of the Illinois State Museum Society resurveyed floodplain exposures along the Illinois River west of the Rock and conducted a systematic auger core survey near the adjacent floodplain.

-• 1993-Researchers from Northern Illinois University conducted test excavations at today's Lower Area parking lot and at the Hotel Plaza site-sites that are south and west of the Rock.
+• 1993-Researchers from Northern Illinois University conducted test excavations at today's Lower Area parking lot and at the Hotel Plaza sites that are south and west of the Rock.

-There has been other non-archaeological work conducted on Starved Rock and in the immediate vicinity that could have uncovered evidence of a massacre.
+There have been other non-archaeological work conducted on Starved Rock and in the immediate vicinity that could have uncovered evidence of a massacre.
 This work includes the following:

 • The construction of stone retaining walls and stone steps on the Rock by the Civilian Conservation Corps in the 1930s.

 • The construction of the Starved Rock Hotel in 1891.